Osteoarthritis is a condition in which the cartilage, or cushion, that surrounds and protects the ends of the bones in the joint wears out.

 Data released from the National Hospital Discharge Survey confirm a trend that has long been predicted.
 According to the research, the total number of hip replacements performed increased from 138,000 in 2000 to more than 310,000 in 2010.
 In the youngest age group, ages 45 to 54, there was a 200% increase.

 There are a number of reasons for the increase, especially among the younger patients.
 First and foremost, a total hip replacement is a very successful procedure.
 Patients debilitated by hip pain see friends and neighbors return to an active lifestyle shortly after having hip replacement surgery.
-“Most patients can return to most activities, including sports, successfully after a hip replacement,” says Dr. Surace.
+“Most people can return to most activities, including sports, successfully after a hip replacement,” says Dr. Surace.

 Technological advances make hip replacements safer